Property tax relief credit

 - the aggregate amount of all losses doesn’t exceed $15,000.

-- For the 2018 property tax relief credit, income is defined using your 2016 FAGI with modifications.
+- For the 2018 property tax relief credit, income is defined using 2016 FAGI with the modifications above.

-- For the 2019 property tax relief credit, income is defined using your 2017 FAGI with modifications.
+- For the 2019 property tax relief credit, income is defined using 2017 FAGI with the modifications above.

 The property tax credit program began in 2016, and will be fully phased in by 2019.
 See 2018 and 2019 property tax relief credit amounts for additional information.